ansorre/Cedilla/README.md

     § importFrom(".../path/to/external/file...", {also: "pass", what: "some keysValues", and: "Be very Happy! :-))"});

   Cedilla is also configurable, you don't like "§" and "|"?
-No problem, provide you own:
+No problem, provide your own:

     String res=Cedilla.render(
         new Configuration()